shyun3/vim-cmake-lists/README.md

 ## Usage
 **:CMakeLists**
 Open the CMakeLists.txt file for the directory of the currently selected buffer.

 **:CMakeLists _{directory}_**
 Open the CMakeLists.txt file for the given _{directory}_.
 The directory may be given as an absolute or relative path.
-If relative, the directory will be interpreted relative the directory of the currently selected buffer.
+If relative, the path will be interpreted relative to the directory of the currently selected buffer.

 **:CMakeLists! _[directory]_**
 Edit the CMakeLists.txt file for the _[directory]_ always, similar to `:edit!`.